wrboyce/sirious/README.md

 Inside an `ssl` subdir.
 If you wish to load plugins, or pass any configuration options, your config file should by `sirious.cfg` in the above directory.
 A sample config is provided with the package.

+Once this is done, you can run sirious simply by typing its name!

+    $ sirious

+You will now need to "poison" your DNS to point `guzzoni.apple.com` at your Sirious server.
+This is outside the scope of this readme, but I suggest dnsmasq.

+Once this is done, navigate to https://guzzoni.apple.com on your iPhone, if the DNS changes were sucessful you should be offered the CA Certificate generated earlier.
+Accept/install this certificate and you can start using Siri via Sirious!

 ## Acknowledgements